-The causes of anxiety disorders aren’t completely understood, but they could include genetics, naturally occurring brain chemicals, life experiences or stress.
-If you experience extreme anxiety around exams, it may simply be test anxiety.
-There are generally affordable treatment options available to students on campus, and the ADAA has a list of low cost treatment plans and resources available to you.
-With the number of ways to get help, there is no reason you shouldn’t.
+The exact causes of anxiety disorders aren’t fully understood, but they may include a combination of genetics, naturally occurring brain chemicals, life experiences, or stress.
+If you experience extreme anxiety about exams, it may simply be common test anxiety.
+Comparatively affordable treatment options are available to students on campus, and the ADAA hosts a list of low cost treatment plans and resources available to you.

 One of the most important things to remember about anxiety disorders is that brief and occasional flashes of anxious feelings or behavior do not automatically indicate a mental illness.
-If the anxious feelings persist, or if they begin to manifest in obsessive behavior or an overwhelming sense of fear, it is time to seek help for yourself or your friend.
+But if the anxious feelings persist, or if they begin to manifest in obsessive behavior or an overwhelming sense of fear, then it’s time to seek help for yourself or your friend.

 What Should You Do if You Start to Notice Signs of an Anxiety Disorder in a Friend?

-- Experienced a tragic event and do not develop healthy coping habits
+- Have experienced a tragic event and do not develop healthy coping habits

 - Appear to live in constant fear of failure, academically or socially